technix/atrament.ink/docs/atrament-basics/debug.md

 ### Visits

-Shows visited story paths and count of visits.
+Shows visited story paths and the count of visits.

 ### Functions

-To run an Ink function, enter its name to 'Run function' input, then enter its arguments into 'Arguments' input, and click `>>>` to see the output.
+To run an Ink function, enter its name into the 'Run function' input, then enter its arguments into the 'Arguments' input, and click `>>>` to see the output.

 Arguments should be JSON-formatted.
 For example, to run this function:
 ```c